tayefulislam/square-inventory/README.md

+# Description

+Square Inventory warehouse management or inventory management web application.Square Inventory  develop by using  React, Firebase, React Router, Node, Express, Mongodb,Heroku (Server side),React Bootstrap.
+You can easily handle your warehouse by it.
+You can track,add ,update,delete your item.

 ## Features & Functionality

 - You Can Track Your Item By Track Id (Ex: 39958 )
-- From Footer Upper Section You Can see the number of total item , how many In Stock and Total Delivered .
+- From Footer Upper Section You Can see the number of total items , how many In Stock and Total Delivered .
 - If You Click Delivered it reduce by 1  and add increase sold number
 - If Quantity 0 , Button will be "Stock out" and red color.
-- You Can't Update Inventory detail in feture .
+- You Can Update Inventory details in the future .
-- If Data is loading it will you sppiner
+- If Data is loading it will you spinner
-- You Can add quantity by Re Stock Function .
+- You Can add quantity by clicking the ReStock Button .
-- My Items will show you result depend on user email address.
+- My Items will show you results depending on the user's email address.
 - It can create Jwt access token when user will login ,register (aslo social login) and give result based on jwt